isomerpages/mlaw-corp/news/public-consultations/_posts/2020-09-07-Public-Consultation-on-Copyright-Excluded-Works-Order2020.md

 MinLaw and IPOS are seeking views on the situations in which users should be permitted to circumvent TPMs for legitimate uses of copyrighted works.
 Your views are important and will help shape the outcome of this renewal exercise.
 The consultation period will run from Monday **<u>7 September to Friday 2 October 2020</u>**.

+Following feedback from the public, the consultation exercise will be extended by two weeks.
+It will now close on **Friday 16 October 2020** instead.
+We invite all interested parties to provide responses by then.

 -	[Read the full consultation paper on the Copyright (Excluded Works) Order](/files/EWO2020_PublicConsultation.pdf) [PDF]<br>
 -	Provide feedback via [FormSG](https://go.gov.sg/ewo-consult2020)